 But remember, don’t just pass for the sake of it.
 Often players can play “safe” and play a simple pass, a square pass, a back pass when a much more dangerous pass was available.
 Again, this can be as a result of unfair criticism if the pass was unsuccessful.
 It’s a fine balance between playing the simple, safe pass and achieving nothing except for keeping possession and being creative, being daring, being exciting and attempting a pass that is from another planet and maybe as a result winning the game!

-So learn when and where to play the safe pass and when and where to go for it.
+So learn when and where to play the safe pass and when and where to go for the daring killer pass.
 If in doubt, keep it safe, but if you see an opportunity to go for it, GO FOR IT!

 Enjoy receiving the ball, enjoy passing to a team mate, enjoy being involved in the game.
-The more touches you have on the ball, the more passes you complete in a game, the more you will enjoy the game and the more opportunities will come your way.
+The more touches you have on the ball, the more passes you complete in a game, the more you will enjoy the game and the more opportunities you will create.

 Types of Soccer Passing

-A one-two pass is a quick pass to a team-mate, who then returns the ball to you with one touch as you run into space.
+The Wall Pass- A wall pass is a quick pass to a team-mate, who then returns the ball to you with one touch as you run into space.
 Effective for beating defenders and catching your opponents off gaurd.